Our Commitment

 Historical Accountability Student Research Program

-The Historical Accountability Student Research Program at the Dartmouth Library exists to aid Dartmouth in confronting and learning from its past.
-It began as part of the Office of the President’s Inclusive Excellence initiative and is now part of the Office of Institutional Diversity and Equity's strategic plan, Toward Equity.
-The program, which is based at Rauner Special Collections Library, is offering several student research opportunities to assist Dartmouth students in exploring our collections and creating original content based upon primary sources.
+This program exists to aid Dartmouth in confronting and learning from its past.
+The program, based at Rauner Special Collections Library, offers several research opportunities to assist Dartmouth students in exploring our collections and creating original content based upon primary sources.

 Val opens an HASRP presentation in The LINK